Introduction

 Implementation costs for a customized system within Salesforce can take a significant amount of time and cost businesses a considerable amount of money.

-To use Salesforce CPQ to its fullest extent, you’ll need to pay a full-implementation fee and possibly additional customization costs for complex use cases (i.e., custom coding).
+To use Salesforce CPQ to its fullest extent, you’ll need to pay an implementation fee and possibly additional customization costs for complex use cases (i.e., custom coding).
 And applications related to Salesforce CPQ—like contract management, e-signature, sales proposals, and buyer engagement tracking—sometimes come with hidden license fees.

 With DealHub, you’ll only have to pay a minimal one-time setup cost.
 You can then enjoy the advantages of having an integrated and complete sales stack for a fixed fee.
 And the pricing is dependent on usage, so you won’t pay more than you need to.